Am I eligible to apply? | Application requirements | Online application form | Frequently asked questions

 You need to complete your online application in one session and once submitted your application cannot be changed.
 Therefore, it is strongly recommended that you write your essay in a Word document before you fill out the online application form.
-Save the essay to your hard drive, then attach it into the required section on the online application form.
+Save the essay to your hard drive, then attach it into the required field on the online application form.

 When your application is lodged electronically, you will be allocated a unique registration ID number.
 You need to record your registration ID number on the completed forms provided by you.
 It is advisable to print off your completed application with your unique registration ID number.

 Frequently asked questions

-Frequently Asked Questions provides answers to common queries relating to these scholarships.
+The Frequently Asked Questions document provides answers to common queries relating to these scholarships.

 All successful applicants may be required to participate in an evaluation or telephone survey regarding scholarships provided under the Health Education and Training Institute.

 For further information about this scholarship, please contact the Senior Program Officer by email at email@example.com.